Wit-K/Guide-to-CO2-Reduction/troubleshooting.md

     evt.currentTarget.className += " active";
   }
 </script>

+---

+## 1. The Diagnostic Philosophy
+When an electrochemical experiment runs wild, it is rarely random: commonly associated with one or more uncontrolled factors.
+Successful troubleshooting depends on isolation and inspection of these variables.

+The root of the problems often stems from these:
+1.  **The Physics:** Is the electrical path complete?
+2.  **The Chemistry:** Is the reaction environment proper?
+3.  **The Analysis:** Is the math or calibration correct?

+---

 ## 2. Category A: Electrical Anomalies
 These issues pop up immediately upon starting the experiment and are generally related to charge movement.